-Before your on-site audit, you will need to review your documentation and procedures to check that they are in line with our standards and that you are able to demonstrate this with the appropriate evidence.
-The guidance below should help you to identify the key points from the REC's Code of Professional Practice (the REC Code), the Conduct of Employment Agencies and Employment Businesses Regulations 2003 (the Conduct Regulations), other relevant legislation, and what you can do to help the auditors verify that you are complying.
+Before your on-site audit, we recommend that you review your documentation and procedures to check that they are in line with our requirements and that you are able to provide evidence in support of this.

+The guidance below should help you to identify the key points from the REC's Code of Professional Practice (the REC Code), the Conduct of Employment Agencies and Employment Businesses Regulations 2003 (the Conduct Regulations), other relevant legislation and what you can do to help the auditors verify that you are complying.
 (Please note that the auditor will focus their checks on the criteria that are specific to the type(s) of recruitment you carry out.)